 Although many people associate Christmas with Santa Claus, turkey dinners, and expensive gifts, Christmas is really about celebrating the birth of Jesus, the Son of God who came to earth and lived among us.
 And we are also celebrating the expectation that this Jesus who was born in Bethlehem will someday come again.
 He is the greatest gift we could ever receive!

 The Gospel of John says that "the light (Jesus) came into the darkness of the world, and the darkness will never put the light out" (1:5).
-Prisons can be dark places, not because the lights are bad, but because so much misery, loneliness, and sin has been gathered into one place.
+Prisons can be dark places, not because the lights are bad, but because so much misery, loneliness, and sin have been gathered into one place.

 But prison life, as dark as it can sometimes be, can never put out God's light that comes in Jesus Christ.
 This light shines wherever you are, even in the darkest prison.
 Now that is really something to celebrate!